 Their altbier and wheat beers are some of the most popular drinks.
 We recommend the classic Alt 1848 altbier.
-The delicious German Alt is a 2018 GABF Bronze-winner and has a beautiful copper-hued color with a big head.
-Alt 1848 has nice spicy notes, a bready taste, and medium-bodied mouthfeel with mild sweetness.
+The delicious German Alt is a 2018 GABF Bronze winner and has a beautiful copper-hued color with a big head.
+Alt 1848 has nice spicy notes, a bready taste, and a medium-bodied mouthfeel with mild sweetness.

 Wild Mind Artisan Ales

 Wild Mind Artisan Ales boasts a humongous 10-foot screen and is the best spot in town to catch a game.
 The brewery is famous for quality beer and artisanal, quirky, and funky styles that they apply to all varieties, from hazy IPAs to sour blends.
 There’s even a rotating selection of food trucks for some well-needed pub grub to pair with popular beers.

 Fall is one of the best beers offered by Wild Mind.
 It’s a black IPA brewed using roasted barley, malted oats, caramel, and chocolate malts.
 The beer is fermented with Voss Kviek and uses a blend of Citra, Simcoe, and Centennial hops that impart piney and juicy citrus notes on a smooth chocolate base.
 It’s the perfect winter beer that can also be enjoyed during the summer!